tearflake/symp-intro/README.md

 Instead of hiding these layers inside a compiler, Symp makes each stage programmable.

+Symp lets you experiment with how programming languages themselves think — right from the grammar to execution.

 You don’t define *functions*.
 You define **frames** — each with its own *syntax* (form) and *semantics* (meaning).

 ---

 ## 🧠 Core Components

+- syntax validation:
-- **Symbolmatch**: PEG-like grammar engine for syntax validation.
+  - **Symbolmatch**: PEG-like grammar engine
+- semantic processing:
-- **Symbolverse**: Term rewriting and transformation engine for semantic representation.
+  - **Symbolverse**: Term rewriting and transformation engine
-- **Symbolprose**: Graph-based executing symbolic programs for semantic representation.
+  - **Symbolprose**: graph-based execution of symbolic programs

-These three systems are connected through the **Symp glue language**, where you can write:
+These three systems for syntax analisys and semantic synthesis are connected through the **Symp glue language**, where you can write:

 ```
 (APPLY